deutschebank/deutsche-bank-api-program/tutorials/simple-java-app/README.md

 ## What does this example do?
 It is a step by step guide executing and explaining what a third party provider has to do to call the dbAPI cashAccounts endpoint.
-Specially, it executes and explains the OAuth2.0 authorization grant type with PKCE flow [described here](https://developer.db.com/apidocumentation/oauthflows/oauthcodegrantpkce) and finally calls the "cashAccounts" endpoint of our dbAPI.
+Specially, it executes and explains the OAuth2.0 authorization code grant type with PKCE flow [described here](https://developer.db.com/apidocumentation/oauthflows/oauthcodegrantpkce) and finally calls the "cashAccounts" endpoint of our dbAPI.

 ## What is required to run this application?